-Attending workplace challenges is normal and sometimes they need legal advice when they get out of hand and lead to infringement of rights.
-Some issues such as non-payment of salary, wrongful dismissal of a worker or even harassment among others can have serious implications both on the professional and personal spheres.
-While many people or rather employees may perceive filing a complaint with a labour court as tough for them, worrisome as the procedure may be, it can be conquered by knowing the necessary steps.
-This article gives you a stepwise guide along with explaining the procedure of filing a labour court complaint, key labor laws, and landmark cases that can aid you in advocacy of your employee rights in professional ethics.
+Addressing workplace challenges is normal, and sometimes they need legal advice when they get out of hand and lead to infringement of rights.
+Some issues, such as non-payment of salary, wrongful dismissal of a worker or even harassment, among others, can have serious implications both on the professional and personal spheres.
+While many people, or rather employees, may perceive filing a complaint with a labour court as tough for them, worrisome as the procedure may be, it can be conquered by knowing the necessary steps.
+This article gives you a step-by-step guide along with explaining the procedure of filing a labour court complaint, key labour laws, and landmark cases that can aid you in advocating for your employee rights in professional ethics.

 Understanding Labour Laws in India

-The policy is focused on improving treatment and protection of interests of labour in India.
+The policy is focused on improving the treatment and protection of the interests of labour in India.
 Some of the most important laws formulated include:

 Industrial Disputes Act, 1947